Supplying to Sydney Water

 Processing your first Sydney Water network PO

 The first PO transmitted through the network is our vehicle to request a trading relationship with most of our suppliers.
 Follow this guide for steps on how to process your first Sydney Water network PO via interactive email, complete the mandatory one-time set-up and establish a trading relationship with us.
-See also the System administration guide for general information on managing your account.
+See the System administration guide for general information on managing your account.

 Navigating our POs

-7. Processing purchase orders and getting paid
+7. Process purchase orders and get paid

 We encourage our suppliers to make sure that those who process our POs register for on-demand training.
-The teams who will benefit from this training include, but are not limited to:
+The teams who will benefit from this training include but are not limited to:

-• network account administrator
+• network account administrators

 • sales administrators